bwiklund/iv/README.md

 Notes
 ===
-The library's source, and these examples, are written in coffeescript, but the library is compiled to JS, and has no dependency of coffeescript.
+The library's source, and these examples, are written in coffeescript, but the library is compiled to JS, and has no dependency on coffeescript.

 Node.js
 ===